OpportunityInsights/Atlas-Chat/README.md

 ```
 Finally, navigate to the [localhost](http://127.0.0.1:3000/).
 That's it! 🎉

+Alternatively, you can run the chat in a Docker container.
+A Docker image of the current chat was shared with members of the OI team.

 ## Hosting

 If you want to make a shareable link, you can upload the whole program to [Google Cloud Run](https://cloud.google.com/run/?utm_source=google&utm_medium=cpc&utm_campaign=na-US-all-en-dr-bkws-all-all-trial-e-dr-1707554&utm_content=text-ad-none-any-DEV_c-CRE_665665924930-ADGP_Hybrid+%7C+BKWS+-+MIX+%7C+Txt-Serverless+Computing-Cloud+Run-KWID_43700077224933166-kwd-678836618089&utm_term=KW_google+cloud+run-ST_google+cloud+run&gad_source=1&gclid=Cj0KCQjwh7K1BhCZARIsAKOrVqGkYjouOnjAaTGADV02ZOaRybrk_BuAbY7DdY0i_b9Xr3Kin24g4tgaAuaIEALw_wcB&gclsrc=aw.ds&hl=en).
 Google Cloud Run is great because you can easily control how powerful the server is.
 The chat runs best when you give each instance maximum power, 8 VCPUs and 32 GB of memory.
 To scale the server up or down you can change the maximum number of instance.
 One instance can support at least 20 users at once, and the maximum number of instances is 100.